An attentional cue is something that directs one’s attention to something.

 Most humans start interpreting others’ eyes very early.
 Babies will not only turn their attention in response to the bottom-up cue of a sound, but also they learn to use the cue of others’ eyes.

-Babies’ attention is cued by the direction of adults’ gaze.
+Babies’ attention can be cued by the direction of adults’ gaze.
 This was documented scientifically by Hood, Willen, and Driver (1998), who tested 16 infants between 10 and 28 weeks old.

-It might be a bit hard to see in the above image, but on the last screen before the probe, the eyes of the face are looking to the left.
-In half of trials, they looked to the left, and in half of trials to the right.
+It might be a bit hard to see in the above image, but on the screen before the probe, the eyes of the face are looking to the left.
+In half of trials, they looked to the left like that, and in half of trials to the right.
 After that face disappeared, a rectangle suddenly appeared on one side.
 The sudden appearance of the rectangle tends to attract the infants’ attention.

-The question was, would the frequency with which the rectangle attracted the infants’ attention be affected by the direction the eyes before were looking in?
+The study’s question was: would the frequency with which the rectangle attracted the infants’ attention be affected by the direction the eyes before were looking in?

 There were two kinds of trials: